copenlu/stat-nlp-book/README.md

 ## Browse the Book

-The COMPGI19 entry point is [here](http://localhost:9000/template/statnlpbook/04_compgi19/02_overview).
+Once you have the book running (step 6), proceed to the COMPGI19 entry point [here](http://localhost:9000/template/statnlpbook/04_compgi19/02_overview).

 ## Live editing in IntelliJ